Javascript is not enabled.

 Quick Win

 Aerobic exercise is important for overall health, including brain health.
-Spend 20–30 minutes today doing a moderate-intensity workout.
+Spend 20 to 30 minutes today doing a moderate-intensity workout.

 Try This Today

 • Choose your moves.
 What’s manageable today?
 A brisk walk outdoors or a hike on a nearby trail?
 A bike ride?
-Good indoor options include treadmill walking, aerobic dance classes such as Zumba and online exercise videos.
+If you’re staying indoors, options include treadmill walking, aerobic dance classes like Zumba and online exercise videos.
 (Check with your doctor before starting a new exercise program.)

 • Get in the zone.
-As a rule of thumb, you’re at moderate intensity during physical activity when you’re breathing faster than usual but not out of breath; you can talk easily but not sing.
-Knowing your “target heart rate” can help you stay in the proper range; check out the American Heart Association’s guide.
+As a rule of thumb, you’re at moderate intensity during physical activity when you’re breathing faster than usual but not out of breath — if you can talk easily but not sing, you’re there.
+Knowing your target heart rate can help you stay in the proper range; check out the American Heart Association’s guide.

 • Listen to your body.
-What’s moderate-intensity exercise for one person may be strenuous to another.
-If your walk feels too easy, pick up the pace or add hills.
-If you’re out of breath or in pain while biking, slow down or take a break.
+What is moderate-intensity exercise for one person may be strenuous to another.
+If your walk feels too easy, for example, pick up the pace or add hills.
+If you’re mildly out of breath or feel achy, slow down or take a break.
+If you can't breathe or feel pain, seek medical attention.

 Why